quiltdata/quilt/docs/advanced-features/tabulator.md

     Description: "TabulatorBucket from the Quilt stack hosting the Tabulator"
   TabulatorDataCatalogArn:
     Type: String
+    Description: |
-    Description: "ARN of the TabulatorDataCatalog from the Quilt stack hosting the Tabulator"
+      ARN of the TabulatorDataCatalog from the Quilt stack hosting the Tabulator
   TabulatorLambdaArn:
     Type: String
     Description: "ARN of the TabulatorLambda from the Quilt stack hosting the Tabulator"